 Hello, my name is Martin Hill Ortiz and welcome to my web site.
-I’m a writer, researcher and professor living with my family in beautiful Puerto Rico.
-Please take a good look around.
+I’m a writer, researcher and professor living in beautiful Puerto Rico.
+Please take a look around.
 Thank you and gracias. -mho

 What’s new?
 Glad you asked.